 A Brief History

-The present church is on ancient Celtic site dedicated to St Brendan (the Navigator) on the banks of the Santry River at Tonlegee Road, opposite to the site of St Brendan's Well.
-Inside the church there is a granite stone cross and the base millstone from a horizontal water mill, both thought to be from the 9th century.
+We are on an ancient Celtic site dedicated to St Brendan (the Navigator) on the banks of the Santry River at Tonlegee Road , opposite to the site of St Brendan's Well.
+Inside the church there is a granite stone cross and the base millstone from a horizontal water mill, both of which are thought to date from the 9th century.
 The earliest dated gravestone is from 1688.

-In 1820, the rector was Rev Henry Moore of the family of the Earls of Drogheda., and from no later than 1837 to the 1860's, the office was held by Rev. William Maconchy, who is recorded as marrying Anna King, from Donaghmede House, in the parish church in 1823.
+In 1820, the Rev'd Henry Moore was appointed as Vicar by his relative, the Earl of Drogheda.
+From 1828 to the 1879, the office was held by Rev. William Maconchy, who is recorded as marrying Anna King, from Donaghmede House, in the parish church in 1823.

 At that time it served a small rural community interspersed with some 'big houses'.
 Now 250 years later, the area has seen dramatic changes and particularly over the last 50 years, with massive urban development.
 Many of the former 'big houses' have become suburban areas in their own right, e.g. Darndale, Beaumont, Bonnybrook and Kilmore.